ENateTheGreat/portfolio/README.md

 # Notes for placement

 This is my working code for my portfolio website.
 The current project before finalization is integrating projects into the website to make it interactive.
-The current learning path right now is creating a RESTful api to store and mutate data.

 Thanks!